amulyahwr/acl2018/README.md

 * bibtex citation:
 >@INPROCEEDINGS {guptaamulyazhangzhu2018,

->author = {Gupta., A. and Zhang., Z.},
+>author = {Gupta, Amulya and Zhang, Zhu},

->booktitle = {Proceedings of the 56th Annual Meeting of Association for Computational Linguistics}
+>booktitle = {Proceedings of the 56th Annual Meeting of Association for Computational Linguistics},

 >title  = {To Attend or not to Attend: A Case Study on Syntactic Structures for Semantic Relatedness},

 >year   = {2018}}

 * APA citation:
-> Gupta., A. and Zhang., Z. (2018).
+> Gupta, A. and Zhang, Z. (2018).
 To Attend or not to Attend: A Case Study on Syntactic Structures for Semantic Relatedness. *Proceedings of the 56th Annual Meeting of Association for Computational Linguistics.*

 ## Dependencies
 * Python (tested on 2.7.13)